FarronF/limerick-council-meetings/meetings/2019/12/16-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 18th November 2019.md

 Derelict and Vacant Sites Levies.

-The reports, as circulated, were noted by Members.--- 4
+The reports, as circulated, were noted by Members.
+---
+4

 **6.**